-Although Diana grew up in Edmonton, Alberta, she has ttraveledaround the world, spending time in India, Japan, China, Tibet, Bali and Europe.
+Although Diana grew up in Edmonton, Alberta, she has traveled around the world, spending time in India, Japan, China, Tibet, Bali and Europe.
 While living in England for 19 years; she designed crystal giftware and started a very successful business, One World Creations Ltd.

 Diana is available for consultations about your personal nutrition, helping you tweak your diet for healthy regeneration.
 You may contact Diana personally.

-Randy Fritz, NC, is editor and geek for Real Food for Life and creator of Vital Health Assessment.
+Randy Fritz, NC, has written many articles for Real Food for Life and is the creator of Vital Health Assessment.